Randall Woodfield: First murders

-On October 9, 1980, Cherie Lynn Ayers, an X-ray technician and former classmate of Woodfield, was raped and murdered in her apartment in the 9000 block of SW Ninth Place in downtown Portland.
+On October 9, 1980, Cherie Lynn Ayers, an X-ray technician and former classmate of Woodfield, was raped and murdered in her apartment at SW Ninth Place in downtown Portland.
 Her body was discovered on October 11 by her fiancé.
 She had been bludgeoned and stabbed repeatedly in the neck.
 Ayers, a University of Oregon graduate, had known Woodfield since second grade, having attended the same schools in Newport.

 During Woodfield's prior four-year imprisonment, he and Ayers had corresponded via letters.
-Suspecting Woodfield's involvement, Ayers' family provided his name to law enforcement.
+Suspecting Woodfield's involvement in Cherie Lynn's murder, Ayers' family provided his name to law enforcement.
 He was questioned but refused to sit for a polygraph test.
 Homicide detectives found his answers generally "evasive and deceptive" but, because his blood type did not match semen found in the victim's body, no charges were filed.

 One month later, on the morning of November 27 (Thanksgiving Day), Woodfield arrived at the north Portland home of Darcey Renee Fix, 22, planning to assault her.
 Woodfield had known Fix during college as an ex-girlfriend of one his close friends.
 Douglas Keith Altig, 24, was at Fix's home when Woodfield arrived.
 Both Fix and Altig were subsequently bound and shot to death execution-style in the home, and Fix's .32 caliber revolver was missing from the scene.
 Due to his acquaintance with Fix, Woodfield was questioned about the murders, but law enforcement found no concrete evidence pointing to his involvement.